Partners in Crime (short story collection): Finessing the King/The Gentleman Dressed in Newspaper

 Marriot returns to the Beresford's with photographs of the fragment and the section of the costume it came from; he has the last link to convict Hale but Tuppence senses that he is far from satisfied with this conclusion to the case.
 After he leaves, she notices that the dots in the masthead of the two pieces do not match.
 They invite Sir Arthur back round and confront him with the evidence.
 Tuppence puts it to him that he too was at the Ace of Spades, dressed in a nearly identical masked costume.
 Hale says that he was slipped a note asking him not to approach Vere and he complied.
 Sir Arthur took his place and killed his own wife.
 The man laughs at this suggestion and Tuppence recognises it as the same laugh she heard from the booth.
 Marriot is hidden in their flat listening in, but Sir Arthur Merivale throws himself from a window and falls to his death before he can be taken.
-Marriot tells them that the motive was not jealously but money.
+Marriot tells them that the motive was not jealousy but money.
 Vere Merivale was the one in the marriage with the money, and if she had left her husband he would have been destitute.